OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/connecting.md

 #### Using SSH Key Pairs

 Over the course of a few months, the number of times you type in the password to connect will add up to a whole bunch of time that could have been spent having fun.
 Don&#39;t worry, there&#39;s another way to authenticate your SSH connection: by using SSH Key Pairs, **the Omega and your computer will do a secure handshake so you won&#39;t need to type in that pesky password all the time**.
-Not only that, but using a key pair will make your Omega even more since passwords can be discovered but secure key pair authentication cannot be broken.
+Not only that, but using a key pair will make your Omega even more secure since passwords can be discovered but secure key pair authentication cannot be broken.

 ##### What exactly are Key Pairs